Adductor Hallucis is an two headed intrinsic muscle of foot which is located deep within the plantar side of the foot.

 The Transverse Head

-Originates from the associated deep transverse metatarsal ligaments the muscle goes across the sole of the foot transversely via lateral to medial and connects the oblique head near the base of the great toe through the plantar ligaments connected with the metatarsophalangeal joints of the lateral three toes
+The transverse head of adductor hallucis originates from the associated deep transverse metatarsal ligaments.
+The muscle goes across the sole of the foot transversely via lateral to medial and connects the oblique head near the base of the great toe through the plantar ligaments connected with the metatarsophalangeal joints of the lateral three toes.

 The Oblique Head

-- It arises by two heads, oblique and transverse.
+- Adductor hallucis arises by two heads, oblique and transverse.

 - The oblique head comes from the sheath of the tendon of peroneus longus and the plantar surface of the bases of the second, third and fourth metatarsals.